 - Noble Ant’s liability under or in connection with this DPA (including under the standard contractual clauses set out in Annex 2) is subject to the limitations on liability contained in the Main Agreement.

 - This DPA does not confer any third-party beneficiary rights, it is intended for the benefit of the parties hereto and their respective permitted successors and assigns only, and is not for the benefit of, nor may any provision hereof be enforced by, any other person.

-- This DPA and any action related thereto shall be governed by and construed in accordance with the laws of the State of California, without giving effect to any conflicts of laws principles.
-The parties consent to the personal jurisdiction of, and venue in, the courts of San Francisco, California.
+- This DPA and any action related thereto shall be governed by and construed in accordance with the laws of the Member State in which the data exporter is established.